Unlocking the Benefits of Saying No

-Saying no is isn’t selfish; it’s self-respect in action.
+Saying no isn’t selfish; it’s self-respect in action.
 It’s putting your oxygen mask on first so you can be fully present for others.

 The Mental Health Benefits of Saying No